 Administering Departments serving on the Merchant Services Committee:

-Controller's Office, Information Security, Institutional Accounting, Risk Management, and Treasury
+Controller's Office, Information Security, Institutional Accounting, Internal Controls Services, and Treasury

 Entities Affected By This Policy – Who Should Read This Policy?

 Anyone that conducts Dartmouth College business and is affiliated with the acceptance of payment cards as a form of payment.

 Dartmouth College signed into a contractual agreement with Chase Paymentech as their primary credit card processor.
 By doing so, Dartmouth has an obligation to this Merchant Service Provider, therefore, individuals seeking any other alternative resources for payment card acceptance and processing is not permissible under our contractual agreement with Chase.

 Any department that chooses to accept payment cards as a form of payment, must first seek the approval from the Controller's Office.
 The Controller's Office will review all Merchant Account Requests for acceptance of cards and will make determination of approval based on provided information from the Merchant Account Request Form.